CognizantOpenSource/maqs-java/docs/JMAQS_1/database/DatabaseFeatures.md

 ## BaseTest
 BaseDatabaseTest is an abstract test class you can extend.
-Extending the class allows you to automatically use JMAQS's database testing capabilities.
+Extending the class allows you to automatically use the JMAQS database testing capabilities.
 ```java
 public class MyDatabaseTests extends BaseDatabaseTest
 ```